Guidelines for Changes or Maintenance of Lawn Edging and Lawn Lights:

 Materials Requiring Design Review Application:

-- All other materials not listed.
+- All other materials not listed will require a DRA.

-Lawn Decorative Lighting Repairs and Installations:
+Decorative Lighting Repairs and Installations:

 The Community Architect has developed a document to assist Homeowners in the selection of decorative lawn lighting.

-Lawn Light Material Types:
+Lawn Lighting Material Types:

 - Metal, Steel or Aluminum

-- Durable, High Quality, Plastic — that can not be easily broken
+- Durable, High Quality, Plastic — that can not be easily broken.

 *Fixtures whose colors are metallic reflective colors shall NOT be used.